www.ShootBane.com

 About The Classes:

-ShootBane is no-profit instruction held on some weekend days, for a class of 5-9 students, usually (but not exclusively) held during Oregon's very few warm / dry months.
-It is a hobby for the instructors and their families, but executed at a professional / military level and has been functioning in one form or another for nearly 20 years.
+ShootBane is no-profit instruction held on some weekend days, for a class of 5-9 students, usually (but not exclusively) conducted during Oregon's very few warm / dry months.
+It is a "passionate hobby" for the instructors and their families, but executed at a professional / military level and has been functioning in one form or another for nearly 20 years.
+Classes are dictated almost entirely by the weather and, to a lesser degree, via the numbers of students (minimum of 5 and a maximum of 9 per class).

-Thusly, classes in Sept., Oct., Nov., Dec., Feb., Mar., and April are rare but can and do happen.
+Thusly, classes in Oct., Nov., Dec., Jan., Feb., and Mar. are rare but can and do happen.

 The practice facility is nine-lanes, covered, with shooting tables and seating, but open air and with outdoor targets.
 See Photo Gallery Page to view the practice facility.